 The War on Drugs of the ‘80’s, and some bad decisions, opened a pipeline of drugs and prison that took up a substantial part of Darryl’s life.
 Every time Darryl left incarceration with hopes to better his life, the system failed him by marginalizing, stigmatizing, and not providing substantive opportunities towards his rehabilitation and transition back to society.
 Nevertheless, a paradigm shift did occur.

 Since 2014, Darryl has been the owner/operator of Hands of Favor LLC.
-Two business that employ a dozen people- He is also a licensed Barber.
+Two business that employ a dozen people, and he's also a licensed Barber.
 Darryl and his newly formed entity, DSR Fitness LLC, recently executed a purchase of the franchise Snap Fitness Bremerton.
-He's worked for positive change in the community as a member of the City of Bremerton’s Racial Equity Advisory Committee, and as a founding design team member of the newly opened charter school, Catalyst Bremerton.
-He is a former board member and is co-committee chair of outreach for the upcoming Music Discovery Center of Quincy Square.
-Darryl is also serving his 3rd term as one of 2 citizen members on the City of Bremerton’s Audit Committee that supervises the city Auditor.
+He's worked for positive change in the community as a inaugural member of the City of Bremerton’s Racial Equity Advisory Committee, and as a founding design team member of the newly opened charter school, Catalyst Bremerton.
+Darryl also served 3 terms as one of 2 citizen members on the City of Bremerton’s Audit Committee that supervises the city Auditor.

 He happened to be reading Booker T. Washington’s, “Up from Slavery’ while he witnessed George Floyd’s public lynching on TV.
 Darryl had seen that movie before, and knew he had to act.
 Inspired by the resolve of his ancestors, Darryl learned how they went from being newly freed, to creating Black Wall St in Tulsa Oklahoma within 50 years.
 So, he teamed up with a couple of like-minded individuals, and developed UFSI to help free his people from the grips of 21st century slavery.
 Today Darryl enjoys freedoms he never imagined as a child.
 Combining his own experiences and knowledge, Darryl knows what it takes to break the cycle that keeps people bound by drugs, recidivism, and poverty, and desires to create pathways of freedom so other people of color can do the same.
 He likes to refer to himself as having a "PhD in the streets".